Branscombe Richmond: Life and career

 He also has his own band, Branscombe Richmond and the Renegade Posse, which he formed in 1989.
-They tour the US when Branscombe isn't working on television or film, and they also play at corporate functions, most recently at the Thunder Valley Casino in 2010.
+They tour the United States when Branscombe is not working on television or film, and they also play at corporate functions, most recently at the Thunder Valley Casino in 2010.

+In May 2023, Branscombe and his son Fairai directed a children's film entitled Kangaroo Kids in southern Kentucky.
+In 2025 he has appeared in the series Chief of War, which details the wars between Hawai'i's kingdoms in the 1700's.